dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 Type intList = IntList;
 ```

 We will introduce syntax allowing you to explicitly instantiate a function tear-off and a type literal for a generic class.
-The former for consistency with constructor tear-offs, the latter to introduce in-line types without needing a `typedef`, like we did for function types.
+The former for consistency with constructor tear-offs, the latter to introduce in-line types without needing a `typedef`, like we did for in-line function types originally.
 And we do both now because they share the same grammar productions.

 Example: